powerhousepro69/videoinfox/readme.md

 #### Navigation was designed to be robust and efficient.
 One keypress for all menu selections.

   - Check for update on startup and notifity if update is available.
 Download and update in Videoinfox.
+  - Play a local file by entering the line number.
+Play single video or autoplay the entire list.
+  - Play Clipboard: Blinking notification when there is a valid video url for play.
-  - Play either a local file or a downloadable video url via yt-dlp.
+  - Play Clipboard: Download a video url that is in the clipboard via Yt-dlp and autoplay.
-  - Unlimited User Lists: Keep pasting Video URL's on the fly to the Default List without starting Videoinfox.
-  - Default List: &nbsp; Keep pasting Video URL's on the fly to the User List without starting Videoinfox.
+  - Play Clipboard is available in: Home  Played List  Play List  Yt-dlp Menu  View Downloads
   - See codec, resolution and duration on the playing video.
-  - Play Clipboard is available in: &nbsp; Home &nbsp; Played List &nbsp; Play List &nbsp; Yt-dlp Menu &nbsp; View Downloads
-  - Play Clipboard: &nbsp; Blinking notification when there is a valid video file or video url for play.
-  - Play Directory autoplay available on: &nbsp; Home Screen and in Navigate Tree.
+  - Play Directory autoplay available on: Home Screen, Navigate Tree and View Downloads.
+  - Autoplay video files in the current directory with option to quit. videoinfox -d
-  - Blinking &nbsp; Play Directory &nbsp; notification when there are video files in the current directory.
+  - Blinking Play Directory otification when there are video files in the current directory.
-  - Navigate Tree  &nbsp;  Blinking &nbsp; Change Directory &nbsp; notification when there is a valid directory in the clipboard.
+  - Navigate Tree Blinking Change Directory notification when there is a valid directory in the clipboard.
   - Navigate Tree with Play Directory autoplay and Play Line with autoplay.
 Select line number to start play.
   - Video Player (ffplay) auto closes when the video ends.
   - Auto clear the clipboard after the video player is closed.
   - To watch the last download after Play Clipboard cleared the link select Last Download.
   - Auto clear the clipboard of invalid files and urls.
   - Press enter after your copy to the clipboard to validate clipboard content.
-  - File types searched for: &nbsp; .webm &nbsp; .mp4 &nbsp; .mkv &nbsp; .avi &nbsp; .divx
+  - File types searched for: .webm   .mp4   .mkv   .avi   .divx
-  - Rapid directory changing by setting default directories in Settings. &nbsp; 4 available to set.
+  - Rapid directory changing by setting default directories (4) in Settings.
 The 5th is dir at last exit.
-  - Default Dirs - 1 2 3 4 5 &nbsp; directory switching available in: &nbsp; Home &nbsp; Navigate Tree &nbsp; Download List &nbsp; More Options
+  - Default Dirs - 1 2 3 4 5  available in: Home  Navigate Tree  Download List  More Options
   - Play Line option.
-Only play the line number entered and wriet to the Played List.
+Only play the line number entered and write to Played List.
   - Autoplay Line option.
 Start autoplay from any line in the Played List by entering the line number.
   - Played List will keep track of everything played except for Play Directory and Autoplay Line.
-  - Played List: &nbsp; Play All option that will autoplay the entire list with option to quit.
+  - Played List: Play All option that will auto play the entire list with option to quit.
-  - Playlist: &nbsp; Save a list of videos from find results, directory listings and the Played List.
+  - Playlist: Save a list of videos from search results, directory listings and Played List.
   - Remove duplicates from the Playlist and Played List.
   - Enter a video file with full path to get info on and play.
   - Auto save last find result(s) and autoload until deleted.
 Defaulted to never save.
-Can be changed in Settings.
+Change in Settings.
   - Yt-dlp integration for easy download and play of single url's or entire lists.
-  - Download Queue: Add unlimited Videoinfox User Download Lists to the Download Queue for batch processing.
+  - Download Queue: Add unlimited Videoinfox User Download Lists to the queue for download.
-  - Download Default: &nbsp; Yt-dlp with no arguments.
+  - Download Default: Yt-dlp with no arguments.
 Download only.
 No auto play.
-  - Download Choose: &nbsp; Choose video type and quality before download.
+  - Download Choose: Choose video type and quality before download.
 Download only.
 No auto play.
-  - Self Destruct: &nbsp; Download, auto play, delete when the player is closed.
+  - Self Destruct: Download, auto play, delete when the player is closed.
-  - Last Download in Home and Yt-dlp Menu for Play Clipboard, Download Default and Download Choose.
+  - Last Download in: Home and Yt-dlp Menu for: Play Clipboard, Download Default and Download Choose.
-  - Download List: &nbsp; Blinking notification on list load.
+  - Download List: Blinking notification on list load.
-  - View Logs: &nbsp; Blinking notification on log load.
+  - View Logs: Blinking notification on log load.
+  - Default List: Keep pasting Video URL's on the fly from the clipboard to the Default List.
-  - Default List companion: &nbsp; Create a gui shortcut for: &nbsp; videoinfox -a &nbsp; to add to the Default List.
+  - Default List companion: Create a gui shortcut for: videoinfox -a  to add to the Default List.
+  - Unlimited User Lists: Keep pasting Video URL's on the fly from the clipboard to the User Set List.
-  - User Set List companion: &nbsp; Create a gui shortcut for: &nbsp; videoinfox -l &nbsp; to add to the User Set list.
+  - User Set List companion: Create a gui shortcut for: videoinfox -l  to add to the User Set list.
   - Download any list.
 Any name and location.
-No need to use the Videoinfox interface: &nbsp; videoinfox -u listname
+No need to use the Videoinfox interface: videoinfox -u listname
-  - Autoplay video files in the current directory with option to quit. videoinfox -d
   - Download and update Yt-dlp in Videoinfox.
   - Save directory state on exit to load on next run.
   - Change directory by entering full path.
   - Find directory and change to it by copying it to clipboard.